 Professor Minna Kaikkonen-Määttä, ERC Starting Grant, EnDeCAD (2019–2023)

 The EnDeCAD study sheds light on the role of noncoding enhancer regions and single nucleotide polymorphisms (SNPs) lying in these regions in the development of coronary artery disease (CAD).
 The aim is to bring the functional characterization of SNPs associated with CAD risk to date by focusing the search for causal SNPs to enhancers of disease relevant cell types, namely endothelial cells, macrophages and smooth muscle cells of the vessel wall, hepatocytes and adipocytes.
 Linking the findings with deep phenotypic genomics data from patients has the potential to improve risk characterization, biomarker identification and treatment selection in clinical practice.

-Earlier ERC Starting Grant projects:
+Completed ERC Starting Grant projects:

 - Professor Kati Kulovesi: Slowing Down Climate Change: Combining Climate Law and Climate Science to Identify the Best Options to Reduce Emissions of Short-lived Climate Forcers in Developing Countries (CLIMASLOW), 2017–2022

 - Professor Annele Virtanen: Quantifying the atmospheric implications of the solid phase and phase transitions of secondary organic aerosols (QAPPA), 2014–2019

 - Professor Rami Korhonen: Evaluation of Osteoarthritis Progression in a Patient-Spesific Manner using Magnetic Resonance Imaging and Computational Modeling (OAPROGRESS), 2011–2016

 - Professor Rami Korhonen, Novel algorithm for treatment planning of patients with osteoarthritis (ALGOA), 2018-2019